Azure-AI-Community/Microsoft-Semantic-Kernel-Community-dotnet/libraries/AzureAI.Community.Microsoft.Semantic.Kernel.PlugIn.BingMap/README.md

 **Azure Bing Maps API Key**: Obtain an API key from Azure Bing Maps to gain access to location data.

-`SuggestionAddressPlugin` is a class designed for discovering addresses based on suggestions such as hotels, coffee shops, restaurants, and petrol stations.

 ### Create an Instance of SuggestionAddressPlugin

-The `SuggestionAddressPlugin` class is responsible for conducting the search for location-based search suggestions .
-You need to create an instance of this class by providing your YouTube API key

 Here's an example code snippet: